borisflesch/mongoose-historise/README.md

 ## Why mongoose-historise?

-Historise helps you keep track of modifications within a document of any of your collections.
+Historise helps you keeping track of modifications within a document of any of your collections.

+Unlike several Mongoose versioning plugins which duplicates a document to store it as an archive when it is updated, **mongoose-historise stores a history of the modified fields directly within the document itself**.

 Example of a new "Movie" document: